ColbyEcology/ColbyEcology.github.io/298/ProblemSet1.md

 	Also remember that you can change the duration of the simulation.
 Include a figure of each (4 in total).

 3. Please write down a mathematical model of a disease without a recovery phase, where infected individuals, after clearing the pathogen, become susceptible again.
-4. With the model from question 3., change the two parameters: the transmission rate, \\(\beta\\), and the rate at which individuals become susceptible again, \\(\delta\\).
+4. With the model from question 3., change the two parameters: the transmission rate, *&beta;*, and the rate at which individuals become susceptible again, *&gamma;*.
 What are the two qualitative outcomes of this model?
 5. Create a model where the disease has a latent period (i.e,. a SEIR model).
 Choose parameter values such that you cause an epidemic.
 	 - What are your transmission and recovery rates?
 What is the rate that exposed individuals become infectious?
 	 - What are the reciprocals of the recovery rate and the rate that exposed individuals become infectious?
 These are respectively the average infectious period and average duration of latency.
 	 - Next, change the rate that exposed individuals become infectious.
 Describe how it changes the epidemic.
 6. Below is some data I acquired for COVID-19:

 	```R